How Gutters Help Protect Your Home’s Foundation

 What’s The Relationship Between Working Gutters And A Good Foundation?

-Simply put, gutters ensure that the water that flows through the gutters reaches the downspout and keeps down the drain away from the house.
+Simply put, a properly working gutter system’s job is to direct water away from your home.
+It ensures that the water that flows through the gutters reaches the downspout and keeps down the drain away from the house.
 An improperly working gutter will instead dump the water right there on the ground next to the house, bringing a slew of problems that can directly affect your home’s foundation.
 Sounds dramatic, but it’s true!

 How Does A Clogged Or Damaged Gutter Affect My Home’s Foundation?